 Spray your muffin pan with cooking spray or use muffin liners, and preheat oven to 350 F.

-• Add remaining ingredients: Add in the protein powder and almond flour and stir with a spatula.
+2. Add remaining ingredients: Add in the protein powder and almond flour, stir with a spatula.
 Then fold in the chocolate chips.

-• Transfer batter: Divide the batter into each muffin well.
-Be careful not to overflow, I fill mine till they are almost full.
+3. Transfer batter: Divide muffin batter between 12 muffin cups.
+Be careful not to overfill, I fill mine till they are almost full.

-• Bake: Bake healthy protein muffins for 25 minutes.
-Insert a toothpick to the center of the muffin, once it comes out clean they are ready.
+4. Bake: Bake muffins for 25 minutes.
+Insert a toothpick in the center of the muffin, once it comes out clean they are ready.
 Allow muffins to cool before serving.

 Follow my top tips to make soft, tender and moist protein muffins each time.